GeoscienceAustralia/anuga_core/INSTALL.rst

 Installing the latest development version on Ubuntu
 ---------------------------------------------------

+AnuGA is developed on Ubuntu.
+The preferred way to install the dependencies is to use the standard ubuntu ``apt-get`` method.

 We suggest instaling the latest version of ANUGA_ from Github_.
 We try to maintain the *master* branch stable and `passing all tests <https://travis-ci.org/GeoscienceAustralia/anuga_core/branches>`__,